 Start Studying Strategically

-Any medical student can get an excellent score on the USMLE® Step 1 exam; it’s all about how strategically you plan and how carefully you study.
+Almost any medical student can pass the USMLE® Step 1 exam.
+Because the USMLE is no longer numerically scored, it’s all about how strategically you plan and how carefully you study.
 Many students spend 3 months studying solely for the USMLE®.
-However, life and circumstances don’t always give you the luxury of a dedicated 3-month period to study for the USMLE® Step 1 exam.
-Alternatively, students may find themselves in situations where they only have a month for intense USMLE® Step 1 study, or find themselves preparing in tandem with other responsibilities.
+However, life and circumstances don’t always give you the luxury of a dedicated 3-month period to study.
+Alternatively, students may find themselves in situations where they only have a month for intense USMLE® study and some find themselves preparing in tandem with other responsibilities.

 When life gives you lemons, make lemonade!
 The best use of your limited time will be to focus on learning high-yield medical concepts and practice taking USMLE®-style tests.
-The most effective tool for doing both of these is a Qbank.
-This will require you to adopt a focused and very strategic study strategy… and lucky for you, Lecturio has a few tried and true tips to share!
+The most effective tool for doing both of these is a question bank of high-quality, USMLE-style questions.
+Fortunately Lecturio has a few tried and true tips to share!
 Read on to maximize your time and resources as you prepare for Step 1.

 How to Maximize Lecturio as a Study Resource for Step 1

-With Lecturio’s learning science-based platform, you will spend much of your dedicated study period using a Qbank to learn high-yield medical concepts and test-taking strategies.
-Each Qbank question you complete during this period will expand your knowledge base and familiarize you with the best way to work through other questions like it.
-The following approach to your Step 1 prep will help ensure that you’re ready when test day comes.
+With Lecturio’s learning science-based platform, you will spend much of your dedicated study period using a question bank (better known as a Qbank) to learn high-yield medical concepts and test-taking strategies.
+Each Qbank question is designed to expand your knowledge base and familiarize you with the best way to work through other similar questions.
+Following this approach to your Step 1 prep will help ensure that you’re ready when test day comes.

 Develop a study routine that allows you to simulate test-like situations

-Whether you’ve structured your studies with a block schedule, or have another method, you need to make sure you prepare for the exam itself.
-Just knowing all the content isn’t enough – while it is of course important, also important is being prepared to recall information during the exam.
-The USMLE® Step 1 exam is made up of seven blocks of about 40 questions, for which you’ll have one hour per block to answer all questions.
-Using a blocked schedule will help you train yourself to work through a 40-question block without interruption or distraction.
-Emulating the setup of the USMLE® during your studies will make sitting for 40-question blocks feel second nature.
-Come test day, completing 40-question blocks will feel natural to you.
+Whether you’ve structured your studies with Qbank-based learning or another method, you need to make sure you prepare for the exam itself.
+Just knowing all the content isn’t enough – being able to apply it to a clinical scenario is the key to success on exam day.
+The USMLE® Step 1 exam is made up of seven blocks of about 40 questions, with one hour per block allotted to answer them.
+Training yourself to work through a 40-question block without interruption or distraction is perhaps the best strategy to make sure you’re ready for exam day.
+Emulating the setup of the USMLE® during your studies makes sitting for 40-question blocks feel like second nature.

-Though you can organize the content you need to study on your own, Lecturio has two useful study schedules that you can utilize to prepare for Step 1:
+Though you can organize the content you need to study on your own, Lecturio has two useful study schedules that you can use to prepare for Step 1:

 An Overview of the 40-Day Study Schedule